wiredhikari/wiredhikari.github.io/content/prefix_on_nixos.md

 tags = ["gentoo" , "nixos" ]
 +++

-Debugging Prefix to work on NixOS [WiP]
+Bootstrapping Prefix to work on NixOS [WiP]

 <!-- more -->

-[Content]
+## Prefix on NixOS intro

-(The post is in progress and will keep getting updates) This post is a humble attemt through bootstrapping prefix on nixos.
-I expect this to take a long time as nixos works with in a very dfifferent way and we'll look at here.
-Don't worry if you are new with nixos I will initiate by introducing nixos.
+(The post is in progress and will keep getting updates)

+This post is a humble attempt through bootstrapping prefix on nixos.
+I expect this to take a long time as nixos works with in a very different way and we'll look at it here.
+Don't worry if you are new with nixos I will initiate by introducing it.

+## Intro